virgoyal/Reddit-Sentiment-Analysis/insights-file.md

 2. **Source PageRank (15.5%)**: How influential the source subreddit is
 3. **Preferential Attachment (15.5%)**: The product of source out-degree and target in-degree

 This suggests that community status matters a lot.
-High-status communities (those with high PageRank) receive different types of interactions compared to lower-status ones.

 ### 3. Network Structure Insights